irafaelasilva/website/README.md

 ## My Personal Website

-This website was built with gatsby and styled-components and deployed at Netlify
+This website was built with gatsby, styled-components and deployed at Netlify

 ### Usage